captionpoint/CaptionPoint-Server/public/will.md

 We must.
 ---
 ## JOHN:
-Even if we could get the rights we don’t have the money to do this.
+Even if we could get the rights, we don’t have the money to do this.
 ---
 ## HENRY:
 We can find the money.
 ---
 ## JOHN:
-You mean *I*can find the money.
+You mean *I* can find the money.
 ---
 ## HENRY:
 Exactly what I meant.